mono/website/docs/compiling-mono/windows/index.md

 **NOTE**, 32-bit Mono runtime supports both SGEN and Boehm GC.
 Boehm GC is still available for legacy reasons but not supported on 64-bit Windows builds.
 It is recommended to use SGEN GC for both 32 and 64-bit Windows builds.

-### Enable BTLS as cryptographic backend for Windows builds.
+### Enable BTLS as cryptographic backend for Windows builds

 Mono on Windows supports BTLS library as an alternative cryptographic backend for SSL/TLS.
 It is not the default alternative and must be enabled to build and be used by Mono runtime.
 To enable BTLS, pass `--enable-btls` to the `autogen.sh` step above.

 BTLS build will add a couple of additional prerequisites for Visual Studio builds.
 The easiest way to get additional needed packages is to install and use [Chocolatey](https://chocolatey.org/) package manager.
-See https://chocolatey.org/install for instructions on how to install Chocolatey package manager into the build system.
+See <https://chocolatey.org/install> for instructions on how to install Chocolatey package manager into the build system.

 Once Chocolatey has been installed, add the following packages to the build system: